 Camel spiders are found in colors that range from a brownish or sandy appearance to red or orange.
-Their bodies are covered in tiny hairs, including their legs.
-With leg length included, some species have been recorded as long as 6 inches, but the types found in southern Utah are much smaller, with bodies typically half that size.
+Their bodies and legs are covered in tiny hairs.
+Despite myths about camel spiders being several feet long, most species have been recorded around 6 inches, and the types found in southern Utah are even smaller.
 Similar to a true spider, the solifuge has a body that is divided into 2 sections: the abdominal area and the head/thorax area.
-The creature’s legs are connected to the abdominal area.
 Though camel spiders appear to have 10 legs, the very front appendages are actually pedipalps that the animal uses as sensory tools; it does not use these appendages for walking, giving it the 8 legs of an arachnid.

 Mating And Life Cycle